puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 For nodes running an OS and/or architecture different than the master, simply [download the appropriate agent tarball](TODO: link).
 Extract the agent packages into the appropriate repo and then you can install agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).
 Alternatively, you can follow the instructions below and classify the master using one of the `pe_repo::platform::<platform>` classes.
 Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.

+Once the agent has been installed on the target node, it can be configured using `puppet config set`.
+See [Configuring Agents](#Configuring-Agents) below.

 ### Installing Agents using PE Package Management

 If your infrastructure does not currently host a package repository, PE also hosts a package repo on the master that corresponds to the OS and architecture of the master node.
 The repo is created by the installer script during installation of the master.
 The repo serves packages over HTTPS using the same port as the puppet master (8140).
 This means agents won't require any new ports to be open other than the one they already need to communicate with the master.